Understanding the Digital SAT (DSAT): A Complete Overview

 What is the DSAT?

-Key Changes in the DSAT
+What are the Key Changes in the Digital SAT (DSAT)

-Structure of the DSAT
+What is the Structure of the Digital SAT

 The DSAT consists of two main sections: